Qazeer/artefacts.help/pages/windows/SRUM.md

     - Timestamp of the `SRUM` entry creation.

-    - Full path of the executable or application information / description for built-in components.
+    - Full path of the executable or application information/description for built-in components.

     - User `SID` of the user executing the process.

     - Metrics on CPU usage (CPU time in foreground and background).

-    - Metrics on I/O operations (foreground / background number of read / write
+    - Metrics on I/O operations (foreground/background number of read/write
-      operations and bytes read / written).
+      operations and bytes read/written).

   - `App Timeline Provider` table (GUID `{5C8CF1C7-7257-4F13-B223-970EF5939312}`), that also tracks programs